shalikar/shalikar/README.md

 - 👋 Hi, I’m @shalikar
 - 👀 I’m interested in  developing scalable web/mobile apps.
-- 📫 How to reach me: shalikar@asu.edu
+- 📫 How to reach me: shalikar@asu.edu or suyoghalikar1995@gmail.com

 <!---
 shalikar/shalikar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.